 Homeowners in the RIR survey scored it a perfect 10 for the amount of joy it brings to their lives.
 (Which makes sense, since we spend so much time there.)

 And if you need an excuse, er, reason, to get cooking on a renovation, consider this: You could recoup $40,000, so you're basically getting a $65,000 kitchen for a mere $15,000 — plus years of enjoyment.

 To keep from busting your budget (most homeowners do), spend at least six months deciding what you really want so you're less likely to create costly changes along the way.
 Work added on after the contract is signed bumps up homeowners' budgets by an average of 10%.

 Bath Redo: $35,000

 For a room that occupies so little of the house, the bath packs a lot of pricey items.
-Countertops, cabinetry, flooring, It could hurt your resale value.
-Most buyers want at least one tub. tubs, and plumbing fixtures add up.
+Countertops, cabinetry, flooring, and plumbing fixtures add up.